cgswong/shopping-cart-fullstack-mern-demo/README.md

 ```

 The script will:

 - Create ECR repositories for backend and frontend
-- Build and push Podman images to ECR
+- Build and push Docker images to ECR
 - Deploy CloudFormation stack with:
   - VPC with public/private subnets
   - Application Load Balancer